TZubiri/tidy-custom-tags-mcve/README.md

 The expectedoutput contains some outputs that aren't present in the actualoutput folder, these are new features.

-=Why do custom tags without hyphens issue a warning?= Currently tidy shows the following error if the developer defines a custom tag without a hyphen.
+#Why do custom tags without hyphens issue a warning?
+Currently tidy shows the following error if the developer defines a custom tag without a hyphen.

 > Warning: <customtag> is not approved by W3C